jackmorrison12/personal-site/content/notes/bigtable.md

 Each number here are the number of requests executed per server per second

-This shows that sequential and random writes are significantly faster than reads
+This shows that <mark>sequential and random writes are significantly faster than reads</mark>

-This is because a read needs to read the SSTable and memtable, and may need to merge results
+This is because a<mark> read needs to read the SSTable and memtable</mark>, and may need to <mark>merge results</mark>

-When data is cached in memory, there is a much higher throughput for random reads, since it doesn't need to merge with the SSTable
+When <mark>data is cached in memory</mark>, there is a <mark>much higher throughput for random reads</mark>, since it doesn't need to merge with the SSTable

-Scans take advantage of the fact data is sorted and so it can read it linearly
+<mark>Scans</mark> take advantage of the fact <mark>data is sorted</mark> and so it can read it linearly

 ### Aggregate Rate